Guachochi, Chihuahua, Mexico: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Check that you get the right kind.
-Many adapters currently available are just plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types A and B. Ensure that you choose the correct kind.
+Many adapters currently available are simply plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most locations.

 Power bank for devices